1noro/fastmind/README.md

 ### Windows

-Make sure you install python3.X with the "Add python 3.X to PATH" option selected.
+Make sure you install python3.x with the _Add python 3.x to PATH_ option selected.
 This means that python, and pip will work for you from the command line.

 ```
 python -m pip install -U pygame --user